Okay, so I jacked up my porch roof and it was time to replace the roof flashing I removed.

 And with that said, the procedure I used here is very much a hack, I know.
-But read on to see What I Did.
+(Barry provides details in his Contractor’s Notebook in what can happen if it isn’t done right – Shoddy Roof Flashing Leads to Major Damage.)
+Read on to see What I Did.

 The best action I could have likely taken here would have involved removing a course or two of my siding.
 Next best, cut in a kerf channel.
 In either case, I could have tucked my new flashing in and/or behind the siding.
 Frankly, though, I didn’t want to get into all that.
 So I had to seek out other options.

 Now, as I searched the internet, I could find some very decent articles on the topic.
 But none spoke directly to my situation.
 As was the case previously, when I Installed Window and Door Cap Flashing, none applied to a 19th Century farmhouse and flashing to/at wood siding.

 Ironically, when I cut open my ceiling, again earlier in the process of jacking up the roof, there were definitely signs of a roof leak/water damage on the porch’s roof deck.
 So … even though I didn’t have a clear how-to going in, I knew it had to be different than what was previously in place.

 First, I took a few minutes and applied a little spray primer to what was essentially bare wood siding.
 The thinking – this would provide a minimum of protection to the wood that lives behind the flashing.